KSneijders/AoE2ScenarioParser/README.md

 # AoE2ScenarioParser

 This is a project for editing parts of an `aoe2scenario` file from **Age of Empires 2 Definitive Edition** outside of the in-game editor.

 Documentation can be found on the [readthedocs] page.
 Examples can be found in the cheatsheets.

 - [Triggers Cheatsheet] (More up-to-date information can be found on: [readthedocs])
 - [Units Cheatsheet] (More up-to-date information can be found on: [readthedocs])
 - [Datasets Cheatsheet]

 [readthedocs]: https://aoe2scenarioparser.readthedocs.io/en/master/
-[Triggers Cheatsheet]: ./cheatsheets/TRIGGERS.md
+[triggers cheatsheet]: ./cheatsheets/TRIGGERS.md
-[Units Cheatsheet]: ./cheatsheets/UNITS.md
+[units cheatsheet]: ./cheatsheets/UNITS.md
-[Datasets Cheatsheet]: ./cheatsheets/DATASETS.md
+[datasets cheatsheet]: ./cheatsheets/DATASETS.md

 # Progress

 Current up-to-date progress can be found on the [changelog.md] page.
 (Dev branch for non-released progress).

 [changelog.md]: ./changelog.md